shenshodev/rnd_assessment-project/README.md

 ## R&D Assessment Project

-This project was created to do the R&D Assessment
+This project was created to do the R&D Assessment.

-You can clone the project on your computer
+You can clone the project on your computer.

 Requirements:
 - NodeJS